 Why?
 Not only does the U.S. Supreme Court serve as a branch of government co-equal to the President and to Congress -- one that rules on issues of utmost policy importance -- but the Court now has a new, solidified conservative majority.
 Is this more conservative Court representative of Americans' views on important policy issues?
 Or is it out of step?

-Our 2021 survey was conducted by YouGov using a nationally representative sample of 2,158 U.S. adult residents interviewed online between April 7–16, 2021.
-The poll’s margin of error is ± 2.3%.
-A summary of our methdology and results be found here.
+Our 2022 survey was conducted by YouGov using a nationally representative sample of 2,158 U.S. adult residents interviewed online between March 30 - April 6, 2022.
+(The poll’s margin of error is ± 2.4%).
+A link to the summary of the results can be found here.